People with underlying health conditions and COVID-19

 The Australian Technical Advisory Group on Immunisation (ATAGI) has recommended a third dose of a COVID-19 vaccine as part of the primary vaccination course in people who are severely immunocompromised.

-This recommendation applies to all individuals aged 5 years and over with certain conditions or on therapies leading to severe immunocompromise.
+This recommendation applies to all individuals aged 6 months or older with certain conditions or on therapies leading to severe immunocompromise.
 This is to address the risk of suboptimal or non-response to the standard 2-dose schedule.

 The third dose is intended to maximise the level of immune response to as close as possible to the general population.
 Third doses are NOT the same as booster shots.